syncfusion/ej2-typescript-seed/README.md

 The application is configured with `browser-sync`, so it will serve the web application in your default browser.

-We used `webpack` to bundle the source file and `gulp-sass` to compile the styles, before running the application in browser.
+We used `webpack` to bundle the source file, before running the application in browser.

 You can use the below command to run the web application.